geodynamics/pylith/docs-sphinx/developer/contributing/rebuilding.md

 The organization and content of the `Makefile.am` file depends on whether it is related to the C++ library, SWIG interface files, Python modules, C++ unit tests, Python unit tests, MMS tests, full-scale tests, or examples.

 For the C++ library files within the `libsrc` directory, the `libsrc/Makefile.am` contains the implementation files while the header files are listed in the `Makefile.am` file within the underlying directories.
-For the SWIG interface files within the `modulesrc` directory, `Makefile.am` file contains information on how to build the SWIG Python module.
+For the SWIG interface files within the `modulesrc` directory, `Makefile.am` contains information on how to build the SWIG Python module.
 The Python modules use a single `Makefile.am` file in the `pylith` directory.
 Each test suite (C++ unit tests for each subpackage, Python unit tests, and each suite of full-scale tests) use a single `Makefile.am`.
 These files define how the tests are built, additional input files that should be included in the source distribution, and temporary files that should be deleted.